What is alcohol marketing? The four Ps

 Price discounts and promotions can be a key marketing tool for alcohol producers and retailers.
 It is well established that consumers purchase greater quantities of goods when they are subject to price discounts on volume based offers.
 A study conducted by Alcohol Focus Scotland found that supermarket promotions and discounts on alcohol increased sales by 20 – 25%.

-There is evidence to suggest that when people purchase greater quantities of alcohol through volume-based price promotions, they increase their consumption levels.
-The UK Government recently launched a public consultation on the introduction of a minimum price per unit (MUP) of alcohol sold and a ban on multi-buy discount promotions (For more information on pricing policies, please go to the Price section of the Alcohol Knowledge Centre).
-Research from the University of Sheffield research indicates that a ban on multi-buy promotions would increase the efficacy of MUP: Modelling shows that MUP combined with a ban on off licensed trade discount bans in Scotland would show greater reductions in levels of alcohol consumption, alcohol related hospital admissions and alcohol related deaths.
+There is evidence to suggest that when people purchase greater quantities of alcohol through volume-based price promotions, they increase their consumption levels, and that point-of-sale promotions may be associated with higher quantities purchased rather than simply switching between brands.
+Research from the University of Sheffield research indicates that a ban on multi-buy promotions would increase the efficacy of MUP: Modelling shows that MUP combined with a ban on off licensed trade discount bans in Scotland would show greater reductions in levels of alcohol consumption, alcohol-related hospital admissions and deaths.

 The place where alcohol is sold can have an impact on the number and volume of alcohol purchases.
 We know that more and more outlets selling alcohol for longer periods of time throughout the day has increased the availability and accessibility to alcohol, which has had an impact on consumption levels.
 It is also likely that the placement and positioning of alcohol products within stores, such as front of store and end of aisle promotions in supermarkets and shops encourages people to buy more drink than they intended to.

 Evidence that came to light in 2014 highlighted the substantial impact instore placement can have.
 End of aisle displays were found to increase the purchase of alcohol by up to 46%.